amplication/docs/docs/how-to/add-custom-code.md

 ```

 :::warning
-For simplicity and demonstration purposes this function reset a password to a fixed string "123456".
+For simplicity and demonstration purposes this function resets a password to a fixed string "123456".
 It is against best practices to use this function in production as it is.
 You should instead use a random complex string as the new password.
 :::

 This function gets an object of type FindOneUserArgs as a parameter and uses the [prisma client ](https://www.prisma.io/docs/concepts/components/prisma-client) to find the user and reset its password.